Max Strus NBA Preview vs. the Celtics

-Max Strus will take the court for the Cleveland Cavaliers on Tuesday at 7:30 PM ET, versus the Boston Celtics.
+The Cleveland Cavaliers, Max Strus included, take on the Boston Celtics on Thursday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.